 - 10% down payment – 1.4% funding fee

 The VA also offers refinance options for veterans.
 Like purchase loans, the refinance options are flexible and affordable.

-The VA home loan rate/term refinance is an opportunity to refinance your current loan (VA or not) to get a better rate or term.
+The VA home loan rate/term refinance allows you to refinance your current loan (VA or not) to get a better rate or term.
 If interest rates drop, this is a great way to lower your interest rate.
-It’s also helpful if you have an ARM loan and want a fixed-rate or you have a 30-year term and want a 15-year term.
+It’s also helpful if you have an ARM loan and want a fixed rate or you have a 30-year term and want a 15-year term.

 The cash-out refinance allows you to borrow up to 100% of the home’s value, although this varies by lender.

-With a cash-out refinance, you pay off your existing mortgage and take out a larger mortgage that covers not only the original mortgage but the cash you’re taking out of the equity.
+With a cash-out refinance, you pay off your existing mortgage and take out a larger one that covers the original mortgage and the cash you’re taking out of the equity.
 You can do what you want with the cash including debt consolidation, fixing up your home, buying a second/vacation home, taking a vacation, or anything else you want.

-The streamline refinance is strictly for VA borrowers.
-You must have a current VA home loan to apply for the streamline refinance.
+The streamlined refinance is strictly for VA borrowers.
+You must have a current VA home loan to apply for the streamlined refinance.
 It’s similar to the rate/term refinance, but with even less work and more flexibility.